-In connection with the Annual Report of Benchmark Electronics, Inc. (the Company) on Form 10-K for the period ending December 31, 2018 (the Report), I certify to the best of my knowledge that:
+In connection with the Annual Report of Benchmark Electronics, Inc. (the Company) on Form 10-K for the period ending December 31, 2019 (the Report), I certify to the best of my knowledge that:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-By: /s/ Roop K. Lakkaraju Roop K. Lakkaraju Chief Financial Officer February 28, 2019
+By: /s/ Roop K. Lakkaraju

+Roop K. Lakkaraju

+Chief Financial Officer

+(principal financial and accounting officer)